pooky-labs/smart-contracts/docs/Pookyball.md

 # Solidity API

-## PookyBall
+## Pookyball

-PookyBall is ERC721 token representing Pooky Ball NFTs.
+Pookyball is ERC721 token representing Pookyball NFTs.
 Balls are mintable by other Pooky game contracts.
-This contract does not hold any aspect of the Pooky gameplay and only serves as Pooky Ball information storage.
+This contract does not hold any aspect of the Pooky gameplay and only serves as Pookyball information storage.

-Pooky Balls NFT have the following features (see {BallInfo}):
+Pookyballs NFT have the following features (see {BallInfo}):
 - `rarity`
 - `randomEntropy` the ball random entropy (provided by Chainlink VRF v2) which is used to generate the ball image and in-game boosts.